 We will disclose information outside of the credit union only:

-to third parties to help us confirm your identity, in compliance with money laundering legislation
+to third parties to help us confirm your identity, in compliance with money laundering legislation;

-We will need to hold your information for various lengths of time depending on what we use your data for.
-In many cases we will hold this information for a period of time after you have left the credit union.
+The Credit Union will need to hold your information for various lengths of time depending on what we use your data for.
+In many cases we will hold this information for a period of time after you have left the Credit Union.

 To read our policy for retaining members data please see our Data Retention Policy or contact us at: (029) 29 872373 or email@example.com

 In order to process credit applications you make we will supply your personal information to credit reference agencies (CRAs) and they will give us information about you, such as about your financial history.
 We do this to assess creditworthiness and product suitability, check your identity, manage your account, trace and recover debts and prevent criminal activity.

 We will also continue to exchange information about you with CRAs on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
 CRAs will share your information with other organisations.
 Your data will also be linked to the data of your spouse, any joint applicants or other financial associates.
 This may affect your ability to get credit.